 As much as I like my Bald Eagle painting, I’ve taken many excellent references at The Birds of Prey Centre in Coaldale, Alberta in recent years, and I’m looking to paint a new one.

+With a new print order just arrived, the Beaver and Two Wolves are back in stock, so if you’ve been waiting for those, thanks for your patience.
 Of course, no new order would be complete without some first-issue prints.
 My latest paintings, Snow Queen and Duckling, are now available in the store!
 I love seeing the first prints of a new painting; these were no exception.
-There’s just something about a print that makes the work complete.
+There’s just something about a print that makes the work complete. .

 All prints are 11″ x14″ with a white border, and it’s easy to find an off-the-shelf frame as it’s a standard size.
 In addition, each is hand-signed and comes with a backer board and artist bio in a cellophane sleeve.